Supercharging the next big thing.

 The Velocity Fund is created to fill early-stage startup funding gap.

 We’ve been running Velocity Fund with a competition named Velocity Fund Finals since 2011.
 Prior to 2019, the Fund awarded $25K grants and $5K grants.
 The Fund was previously sustained through generous donations from Ted Livingston and Mike Stork.
 Both of whom donated a million dollar each to support Velocity founders and their startups.
 In 2019, Velocity Fund transitioned and became a pre-seed investment fund.
 Velocity Fund Finals is now Velocity Fund Pitch Competition (VFPC).
-Winners receive $50K each, effectively doubling the winning amount.
-Winners with a health tech business may receive $50K to $100K in investment.
+Recipients receive $50K each, effectively doubling the amount of funding.
+Recipients with a health tech business may receive $50K to $100K in investment.
 The $5K grants and the associated competition are now managed separately through Concept.

-Velocity Fund invests exclusively in winners of the VFPC.
+Velocity Fund invests exclusively in companies participating in VFPC.

 Learn more about the current fund.